Large-Scale Web Scraping: Everything You Need to Know

 1. Performance

-Whether scraping the same website or many sites, getting a page from a server takes time.
-Also, if the web page uses AJAX, you may need a headless browser.
+Whether scraping the same website or many different ones, getting a page from a server takes time.
+Also, if it uses AJAX, you may need a headless browser.
 These open a browser behind the scenes.
 But waiting for a page to fully load in the browser can take several seconds.

 2. Websites Changing Their Structure